bitrise-io/envman/README.md

 ### Add environment variable with `--value` flag

 ```
-envman add --key SOME_KEY --value SOME_VALUE
+envman add --key SOME_KEY --value "some value"
 ```

 ### Add environment variable from an input stream

 ```
-echo SOME_VALUE | envman add --key SOME_KEY
+echo "some value" | envman add --key SOME_KEY
 ```

 ### Add environment variable with a value file